This Isn't Everything You Are

-"This Isn't Everything You Are" is a song by Northern Irish–Scottish alternative rock band Snow Patrol, released as the second single of their sixth album, Fallen Empires (2011) and was released as a digital download on 14 October 2011.
+"This Isn't Everything You Are" is a song by Northern Irish alternative rock band Snow Patrol, released as the second single of their sixth album, Fallen Empires (2011) and was released as a digital download on 14 October 2011.

 Background and writing

 The second single from their sixth album "Fallen Empires" is a lighter-in-the-air anthem that finds them returning to their traditional sound after the electronica elements of their previous single, "Called Out in the Dark."
-It was released on 13 November 2011.
+It was released on 14 October 2011.

 Lightbody told Billboard magazine that he wrote the song "to try to protect" the three people experiencing difficulties, adding that he wanted, "to show them that there were people there for them whenever they needed.
 Sometimes it's hard to reach out, it's hard to ask for help.
 It's a recurring theme on the record."

 The radio and video edit of the song excludes the lines "Is he worth all this, is it a simple yes? / Cause if you have to think, it's fucked / Feels like you loved him more, than he loved you / And you wish you’d never met."